MalayGain/Co_fight/README.md

 3. A Vaccination visualization which will give you an idea about the number of vaccine doses being administered.

 ## Tech Stack used
-HTML, CSS, React, Material UI
+HTML, CSS, Javascript, React, Material UI